Narratives, Numbers, and Democratic Accountability:

 Despite constitutional mandates, states' effective share of tax revenue fell from 42% to 29.8%.
 Cesses and surcharges, which bypass revenue sharing, doubled from 10.4% to 20.2% of gross tax revenue.
 The GST implementation in 2017 ended states' autonomy over indirect taxation, while pandemic-era conditional borrowing further eroded fiscal federalism.

 Multiple international indices document institutional erosion: Freedom House downgraded India from "Free" to "Partly Free", V-Dem reclassified it as an "electoral autocracy", and press freedom ranking fell to 161/180.
-The Democratic Quality Index (DQI) declined from 0.71 to 0.42, reflecting broad-based weakening of checks and balances.
+The Democratic Quality Index (DQI), the geometric mean of V-Dem Liberal Democracy, Freedom House, RSF press-freedom and V-Dem Civil Society scores, fell from a UPA-era average of ~0.59 to 0.29 by 2026 (0.54 → 0.29 within the NDA period), driven hardest by the collapse in civil-society space (0.87 → 0.31).

 The study identifies three mechanisms enabling narrative dominance despite contradictory evidence: